 The CloudPG is written in Kotlin.
 As described above, it makes use of the cpg library to build a basic code property graph.

-Please note that the user manual and installation instructions of CloudPG can be found in Appendix D.
+Please note that the user manual and installation instructions of CloudPG can be found in Appendix D: Cloud Property Graph - Installation instructions and User manual.